Affine cones over smooth cubic surfaces: Introduction

 The main result of the present article is

-\begin{theorem} A smooth cubic surface $S_3$ in $\mathbb{P}^3$ does not contain any $(-K_{S_3})$-polar cylinders. \end{theorem} Together with Theorems~\ref{theorem:KPZ-actions-4-9} and~\ref{theorem:KPZ-actions-1-2}, this makes us reach the following conclusion. \begin{corollary} Let $S_d$ be a smooth del Pezzo surface of degree $d$.
-Then $\hat{S}_d$ admits a non-trivial regular $\mathbb{G}_{a}$-action if and only if $d\geqslant 4$. \end{corollary}
+\begin{theorem} A smooth cubic surface $S_3$ in $\mathbb{P}^3$ does not contain any $(-K_{S_3})$-polar cylinders. \end{theorem} Together with Theorems~\ref{theorem:KPZ-actions-4-9} and~\ref{theorem:KPZ-actions-1-2}, this makes us reach the following conclusion via Lemma~\ref{theorem:KPZ-criterion}. \begin{corollary} Let $S_d$ be a smooth del Pezzo surface of degree $d$.
+Then the generalized cone over $(S_d,-K_{S_d})$ admits a non-trivial regular $\mathbb{G}_{a}$-action if and only if $d\geqslant 4$. \end{corollary}

 In particular, we here present a long-expected answer to the question raised by H.~Flenner and M.~Zaidenberg. \begin{corollary} The affine Fermat cubic threefold $ x^3+y^3+z^3+w^3=0$ in $\mathbb{A}^4$ does not admit a non-trivial regular $\mathbb{G}_{a}$-action.\end{corollary}